Randomized LU Decomposition: Randomized LU

 \end{proof}

 Lemma \ref{lem:rand_gauss} appears in \cite{randecomp}.
-It uses a lower bound for the least singular value of a Gaussian matrix with zero mean and unit variance.
-This bound can be found in \cite{chen2005condition}. \begin{lemma}[\cite{randecomp}] Assume that $k,l,m$ and $n$ are positive integers such that $k\le l$, $l \le m$ and $l \le n$.
-Assume that $A$ is a real $m \times n$ matrix, $G$ is $n \times l$ whose entries are i.i.d Gaussian random variables of zero mean and unit variance, $\beta$ and $\gamma$ are real numbers, such that $\beta>0$, $\gamma>1$ and the quantity
+It uses a lower bound for the smallest singular value of a Gaussian matrix with zero mean and unit variance.
+This bound appears in \cite{chen2005condition}. \begin{lemma}[\cite{randecomp}] Assume that $k,l,m$ and $n$ are positive integers such that $k\le l$, $l \le \min{(m,n)}$.
+Assume that $A$ is a real $m \times n$ matrix, $G$ is $n \times l$ matrix whose entries are i.i.d Gaussian random variables of zero mean and unit variance, $\beta$ and $\gamma$ are real numbers, such that $\beta>0$, $\gamma>1$ and the quantity

 is non-negative.
 Then, there exists a real $l \times n$ matrix $F$ such that

 and